Sagay, Negros Occidental: Spanish era

-The American period
+American period

-In 1906, during the administration of the second President Benjie Adolfo, the name of the town was officially changed to Sagay.
+In 1906, during the administration of the second President Benjamin Adolfo, the name of the town was officially changed to Sagay.
 The name was taken from the semi-spherical shell called "sigay", which can be found in the area.
 The American influence seeped into every aspect of Sagay's life, politically and culturally.
 At this period of Sagay's history, land transportation began to supplant sea travel, but the seaside community continued to flourish.
 The first public schools conducted in English were established.
-Mr. Cornelio Pascual Sr. was the first English Teacher assigned in Vito.
+Cornelio Pascual Sr. was the first English Teacher assigned in Vito.
 American missionaries were sent to tutor more Filipino English teachers.

-Meanwhile, sometime in 1907, the Insular Lumber Company, reputed to be the biggest hardwood lumber mill in the world, was established in what is now called Barangay Fabrica.
+Meanwhile, sometime in 1907, the Insular Lumber Company, reputed to be the biggest hardwood lumber mill in the world, was established in what is now Barangay Fabrica.
 Though measures to prevent the destruction of Sagay's rich forest were made, reforestation programs failed.
 Later, the old forest areas were converted mostly into sugarcane fields and some into cornfields.
 With the exhaustion of the forest resources of Sagay, the ILCO – Philippines was phased out in 1975 and later transferred to Hinoba-an.

-A major industrial development gave Sagay another big step forward: the establishment of Lopez Sugar Corporation in the 1920s.
+A major industrial development gave Sagay another big step forward: the establishment of the Lopez Sugar Central in the 1920s.
 Also during these years, sugar, copra, lumber and fishing became the important source of income for the inhabitants.
 The economic growth of Sagay brought about influx of migrants from Iloilo, Guimaras, Cebu and Bohol.
 This trend made Sagay a melting pot of ethnically different but equally-hardworking Cebuanos and Ilonggos.
 With these developments, business and industry flourished.
 Leading both sectors were big businessmen and industrialists like the Lopezes, the Cuaycongs, the Jisons, the Gamboas, and the Vasquezes.
 The sugar boom brought the "old families" into the industry like the Pueys, the Nichols, the Katalbases, and the Tupases, which branched out to the Marañons, the de la Pazes, the Ibrados and the Libo-ons.

+However during the 1920s, many of the sugar millers in Negros experienced great losses and substantial amounts of debt.
+When sugar prices fell sharply in 1921, the sugar centrals financed by the Philippine National Bank struggled to pay interest.
+Ownership of these centrals changed, and PNB president Venancio Concepcion was imprisoned for mismanagement of bank funds related to sugar loans.
+The Lopez family, the family who owned the Lopez Sugar Central, managed to distance themselves from the PNB.